Köln Hauptbahnhof: S-Bahn trains

 Köln Hauptbahnhof is integrated in the Cologne S-Bahn network.
 From Monday to Friday S-Bahn trains run at 20-minute intervals during the day and at other times usually every 30 minutes.
 Northwest of the Cologne Hauptbahnhof S-Bahn station is the Köln Hansaring S-Bahn station and to the east is the Köln Messe/Deutz S-Bahn station.
 All S-Bahn services serving the station, use these two stations.
+In the 2026 timetable, the following S-Bahn services stop at the station: